ChiragKasat/ChiragKasat/README.md

 ---

-I am in my sophomore year pursuing a bachelor of engineering in Computer Science at BITS Goa, India.
+I am in my junior year pursuing a bachelor of engineering in Computer Science at BITS Goa, India.
 I like to develop web apps and learn about new technologies while building projects using them.
 I also contribute to open source organizations especially the techonologies I use myself.
 I enjoy competitive programming and take part in competitions regularly.

 ---